-2. Check the coolant level when engine is cold.
-Coolant level should be at bottom of surge tank filler neck or radiator filler neck (A).
-If equipped with a translucent surge tank, coolant level should be at cool fill line indicator on surge tank.
-Add proper coolant solution to radiator (B) or surge tank with if level is low.
+Check the coolant level when engine is cold.
+Coolant level should be at bottom of the radiator filler neck (A).
+Fill radiator (B) with proper coolant solution if level is low.
 (See ADDING COOLANT in Service As Required Section.)
 Check overall cooling system for leaks.

-NOTE: Refer to your vehicle's operator's manual for recommendations for non-John Deere supplied accessories.
+Refer to your vehicle's operator's manual for recommendations for non-John Deere supplied accessories.